scaleoutsean/eseries/README.md

-# eseries - Various NetApp E-Series stuff
+# Various NetApp E-Series stuff

-## change-password.ps1
+## change-password

-Use this PowerShell 7 script to set a new password for non-admin local user account on E-Series.
+change-password.ps1 - sets a new password for a local user account on NetApp E-Series (PowerShell 7)